-1.2.1 This education and examination regulation applies to the academic Bachelor's and Master's programmes, the specific teacher training programmes and the bridging and preparatory programmes.
-It also applies to advanced master programmes and the interuniversity training programmes, insofar as no specific regulation has been approved for such programmes and insofar as there is no interuniversity education and examination regulation registered in an interuniversity agreement.
-For the postgraduate training programmes, the specific teacher training programmes transferred by the Adult Education Centers (AEC) that are being phased out, the doctoral training programmes and the doctorate there is a separate regulation.
+1.2.1 This education and examination regulation applies to the academic Bachelor's and Master's programmes and the bridging and preparatory programmes.
+It also applies to advanced master programmes, microcredentials and the interuniversity training programmes, insofar as no specific regulation has been approved for such programmes and insofar as there is no interuniversity education and examination regulation registered in an interuniversity agreement.
+For the postgraduate training programmes, the doctoral training programmes and the doctorate there is a separate regulation.